Games World of Puzzles: Contests

 Most issues used to feature a puzzle-solving contest, often with cash prizes, though this was no longer a regular feature of the magazine by 2010.
 In the past, the magazine also ran an occasional hidden contest, in which part of the challenge was to find the concealed puzzle with instructions on how to enter (e.g. "You have found the hidden contest.
 To enter, send us a chain of paper clips.").
 The standard contest has since been reinstated, with a $100 cash prize for the winner and one-year subscriptions/renewals for five runners-up.
+Following the merger, the contest was reinstated as a monthly feature.

 Readers who write in with mistakes (in a section called "Laundry") or alternate solutions to puzzles (in the "Eureka" section) are often rewarded with a Games T-shirt.
 Readers may otherwise obtain a Games T-shirt by being a runner-up in a Games contest.

 As part of the "Games 100", there is usually a contest to identify selected games featured in that list based on small pictures of the board or playing pieces from the game in a photo montage.

 Earlier in its publishing history, the Letters page would also include an "Envelope of the Month", typically a highly decorated envelope or postcard sent in by a reader in response to a contest or general correspondence with the magazine.
 The winner of this would receive a Games T-shirt.
 This feature was phased out when the magazine changed publishers and publication schedules.

 Games ran two popular contests that recurred many times over the years.
 One was a scavenger hunt - items in the hunt were usually not rare but could be difficult to locate; others involved finding items meeting specific requirements, requiring interpretation, some puzzle solving, or research.
 Winners were determined based on the most objects collected that fit the requirements.
-Another was "Calculatrivia", where a long equation involving approximately 40 variables was given; each variable was associated with a clue that resulted in a numerical value.
+Another was "Calculatrivia", written by Bob Lodge, where a long equation involving approximately 40 variables was given; each variable was associated with a clue that resulted in a numerical value.
 Many clues were straightforward trivia, but some required research or other calculation to evaluate.
 When all variables were accounted for, the equation was solved for X and submitted to Games, along with a list of the individual variable values.

 Other publications

 Bygone sister publications of Games include The Four-Star Puzzler (1981–1983), "Games: The Video Edition" (1987), Games Special Edition (late 1980s-1990), Pencilwise Extra (1992-1994), Games Premium Puzzles (1993-1994), and Games World of Crosswords (late 1990s).
-Children's magazines put out by Games were Games Junior (1987–1990) and Zigzag (mid-1990s).
+Children's magazines put out by Games were Games Junior (Oct 1988–Feb 1990) and Zigzag (1995).
 Games has also published a number of books containing "best-of" puzzle collections.